-Calming Strategies to Support a Person with Autism
+Calming Strategies to Support an Autistic Person

 It’s been several months now since the world was turned upside down due to COVID-19.
 Life has changed a great deal with social distancing, hand sanitizing, new rules in public places, and constant, unpredictable changes.
 As society begins to open up again, there will be new challenges to face.
 The “new normal” will continue to evolve and depending on how it all goes, there could be a return to restrictions or new measures put into place as more becomes known about COVID-19 and its spread.